christopheraue/christopheraue.net/_drafts/vertical-alignment-with-css.md

         //size, color, etc.
     }

-### The Gap Between Inline-Level Elements Breaks the Layout
+### A Gap Between Inline-Level Elements Breaking the Layout
 *This is mainly a problem of inline-level elements themselves.
 But since they are a requirement of vertical-align, it is good to know about this.*

 You can see this gap in the former example with the list items.
 The gap comes from the white-space between inline-elements present in your mark-up.
 All white-space between inline-elements is collapsed into one space.
 This space gets in the way, if we want to place to inline elements next to each other and giving them a width of `50%`.
 There is not enough space for two 50%-elements and a space.
 So the line breaks into two lines destroying the layout (left).
 To remove the gap, we need to remove the white-space, for example with html comments (right).